 What is kitcharee?

-Kitcharee is a healing food made up of equal parts rice and mung beans usually with spices.
-Sometimes vegetables are also added.
-It is easy to digest and can be used therapeutically for healing and cleansing.
-However, it is also is a great regular staple food for maintaining health.
+Kitcharee is a healing food made up of equal parts rice and mung beans with spices.
+Vegetables can be added while cooking or steamed or stir fried and served on the side.
+It is easy to digest dish and can be used therapeutically for healing and cleansing or as a regular weekly meal for maintaining health.

 There are many, many different types of kitcharee recipes.
 If you enjoy this food, I invite you to look through cookbooks and try out new varieties.
 If you find one you really love, don’t forget to share it with us!